5an0j/Circuits-INTED-2025/README.md

 Contains the following computational essays, divided into three parts for readability and environment compatibility.

-- `CE1_Encoder` : A thorough run-through of our work on BERT encoder models, showing central methods such as ablation, activation patching and path patching.
+- `CE1_embedding_models` : A thorough run-through of our work on BERT encoder embedding models, showing central methods such as ablation, activation patching and path patching.
 It concludes with the discovery of a possible color-detection head.
     - Datasets FCI.json and test.tok.json are used in CE1 and explained there.
 - `CE2_Attribution` : Using input attribution from Captum, we seek to i) find model misconceptions on physics questions, and ii) compare the embedding space structure of different embedding models, though the results are disappointing.
 We also briefly present encoder visualisation with BertViz.
 - `CE3_Decoder` : We demonstrate finding induction heads in small-scale models, activation patching for GPT-style models and visualizing prediction developments with logit lens.